Kafka Connect

 Example configuration when configuring two Kafka Connect clusters:

-Observation Version
+Observation version

 To control how Kpow snapshots Kafka Connect, use the CONNECT_OBSERVATION_VERSION flag to set the observation version.